dwewers/sdv503-lab-11-dwewers/README.md

 }
-When would we use stack?
+When would we use Stack?
 During function calls
 Evaluating an expression
 Converting an Infix to a Postfix
-Depth first search (DFS)
+Depth-first search (DFS)
 Scheduling Algorithms

 _______________________________________________________________
 //////////////////////////  Queue  ////////////////////////////

-Queue is similar to that of stack.
+Queue is similar to that of Stack.
 The only key difference is that it follows a method known as first-in, first-out (FIFO).
 This means that the first item that is pushed is the first one that will be removed.
-Another noticeable difference to stack is that we use an array rather than an object.
+Another noticeable difference to Stack is that we use an array rather than an object.

 We can look at a queue data structure like this: